jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

                                 ieee802154_tx_status_t status);
 ```

-Other MAC specific events are not included (e.g TX done with frame pending,
+Other MAC specific events such as TX done with frame pending, CSMA-CA medium busy or
-CSMA-CA medium busy or exceeded number of retranmissions).
-This can be
+exceeded number of retransmissions are not explicitly reported because they can be
-extracted on TX done event using the Radio HAL API.
+extracted after the TX done event using the Radio HAL API.

-The Radio HAL is designed to be able tp call the Radio Ops interface from the
+The Radio HAL is designed to be able to call the Radio Ops interface from the
 event notification callback.

-### 5.6.3 Radio capabilities
+## 6.3 Radio Capabilities
 The following list defines the basic capabilities available in common
-IEEE802.15.4 compliants radios.
+IEEE802.15.4 compliant radios.
 More caps can be added to support other
 hardware features.

 ```c